-Tables 12a and 12b document SCI-008 contain this data.
+Tables 12a and 12b of the 2014 Secretariat Report on Statistics and Coordination of Research contain this data.
 However, the manner in which the data is formulated now does not appear to provide any additional scientific information at this time.
 Further evaluation of these data was referred to the Bluefin Working Group.